 What about outside of work?

 I am a sci fi/fantasy geek.
 Farscape was my favorite TV show before it was cancelled.
-Doctor Who is probably my current favorite.
+Doctor Who is my current favorite.
 On my first day of work at CEC, the department director asked me if I was a Star Trek fan.
 My response?
 “Well, it depends which one.”
 I’ve read lots of SF over the years too, from more authors than I care to list here.
 And just in case I haven’t established my geek credentials sufficiently yet, my husband and I initially became friends while playing Dungeons and Dragons.

 Where to Find Me Online

-- Syniad Learning (My Company)
+- Syniad Learning (My company and portfolio)

 - Diigo: christyinsdesign